Reflections on Ryokan’s Zen Poems – The Butterfly and the Flower

 Simply.
 Just there.

-What high or low, spiritual or not.
+Whether high or low, spiritual or not.
 Just this, with a heart abiding in Rigpa.
 Then all of heaven and earth is as it is, all in the right place.
 All wondrous and perfectly complete.

 Ryokan - Zen Monk and Poet